Antony Alda: Early life

 Alda was born Antonio Joseph D'Abruzzo in Saint-Julien, Var, France, into what would later be called an acting dynasty.
 His father was well known in the United States both in film and on Broadway, where he earned a Tony.
 Alda's mother, Flora Marino, was an Italian actress.
-His half-brother was Alan Alda.
+His half-brother is Alan Alda.

 About growing up within the dynasty, Antony once explained, "The theater has always been a comfortable place for me.
 I spent all my summers on Broadway.
 Dad would be in one play and Alan would be in another.
 I used to hang out with the lighting guys."
 He found that being an Alda had its professional ups and downs.
 "People figure you know what you're doing because you grew up around acting.
 Other people think you got the part because of your name."

 Antony Alda finished his high school studies at Notre-Dame International in Rome, and completed his academic career studying musical composition at The Juilliard School in New York City.
 He was married twice, first in 1975 to Leslie Clark at Saint Thomas Episcopal Church in New York City at Fifth Avenue.
 Their reception was held at the old Biltmore Hotel.
 The marriage lasted until 1977.
 His sons were born during his marriage to actress Lori Carrell, to whom he was married from 1981 to 1992.
 During this time his mother commented, "Marriage was good for Tony.
 It changed him and made him more mature."

 Career

 Throughout his career, Alda played in seven films, including the Oscar-winning Melvin and Howard, Homeboy, Hot Child in the City, and two TV "shorts" including Bungle Abbey.
 He was cast in several television series and appeared in more than 200 episodes including two on Knots Landing as Rick Elliot.

-In 1980, he was cast along with Robert Alda in an episode of M*A*S*H. Alan Alda, the show's lead actor, co-wrote and directed episode 20 of season 8, Lend A Hand.
+In 1980, he was cast along with Robert Alda in an episode of M*A*S*H. Alan Alda, the show's lead actor, co-wrote and directed episode 20 of season 8, "Lend A Hand".
 Antony Alda played a medic at a front-line aid station, urging two visiting surgeons, Robert and Alan Alda, to stop bickering and focus on a critically wounded patient.

 Alda later played Johnny Corelli during two years (1990–1991) on NBC's Days of Our Lives.

 Like Johnny Corelli, Alda saw himself as something of a jokester.
 He said, "I always played practical jokes on people."
 One prank involved his donning a wig and passing himself off as one of his mother's church friends to a visiting aunt.